(We Know How to Weekend on Cedar Valley Trails - Gateway Park)

 A great place to start and end your adventure is in our nationally-recognized, historic downtown district.
 If you are looking for a place to stay, The Black Hawk Hotel (the second longest continually-operating hotel in the United States) and the newly-built Hampton Inn are in the heart of downtown, close to historical attractions, restaurants, breweries, boutiques and specialty shops.
 The downtown district’s bike-friendly breweries include Second State and SingleSpeed Breweries, within blocks of each other.
 A few local lunch favorites include the Maid-Rite, The Brass Tap, and The Pump Haus, to name a few.
-Satisfy your sweet tooth at Scratch Cupcakery or Chocolatier Stam.
+Satisfy your sweet tooth at Chocolatier Stam or Main Street Sweets.
 To end the day, Montage or Whiskey Road will provide a unique dining experience.

 In addition to our extensive hard-trails system, if you are interested in riding soft trails, we have them too!
 There are a variety of looped soft trails in George Wyth State Park, Hartman Reserve Nature Center and Katoski Greenbelt.
 With more than 30 miles of soft trails, you won’t get bored!

 Need a bike, kayak, paddle board, skis or snowshoes?
-You can rent them here, too!
-Bike Tech, a Gold Level Bicycle Friendly Business, is conveniently located in the Downtown District and provides rentals, sales, and service.
-Andy's Bike Shop is also located in the Downtown District and offers bikes, accessories and tune-up packages as well as a mobile shop.
+Unfortunately, due to COVID-19, bike rentals are currently not available.
+Andy's Bike Shop and Bike Tech are conveniently located in the Downtown District and sell bikes, accessories and tune-up packages.
+Andy's also offers a mobile shop.
 MAXX Rentals (conveniently located in George Wyth State Park) offers kayaks, canoes, paddle boards, pedal boats, tubes and floating water mats for rent.
 Cook’s Outdoors (located at 1910 Center Street) offers kayaks, paddle boards and pedal boats for rent at Big Woods Lake in Cedar Falls.
 UNI Outdoors (located at the Wellness and Recreation Center on the University of Northern Iowa campus) offers canoes, kayaks, SUP boards, camping equipment and winter sports equipment.

 Cedar Valley Nature Trail